oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 #### Anonymization

-The anonymization feature requires that the user already loaded a *CSV* file, set the correct *attribute types*, and uploaded a *CSV* file containing a generalization hierarchy for each of the *quasi-identifying* attributes.
+The anonymization feature requires that the user already loaded a *CSV* file, set the correct *attribute types*, and uploaded a *CSV* file containing a generalization hierarchy/transformation model for each of the *quasi-identifying* attributes.
 By pressing the *Anonymize* button, the website will make a call to the backend service on `/api/anonymization` containing a JSON formatted payload containing all the loaded data together with metadata.
 Once the response is received back from the server it will display tables containing the following tables.